Minneapolis Healthcare Fraud Attorney

-The DHS has several strict guidelines that healthcare practitioners must adhere to or else face the consequences.
-Those consequences may include fines, probation and having to make restitution payments that could total anywhere from thousands to millions of dollars.
+Our healthcare fraud attorneys have seen consequences include fines, probation and having to make restitution payments that could total anywhere from thousands to millions of dollars.
 Additionally, it is possible to receive lengthy prison sentences for healthcare fraud, especially if the fraud somehow resulted in the bodily harm of another person.

-At Keller Law Offices, we know that there are complexities in your accounting and reporting systems that can result in mistakes.
-While the DHS may choose to pursue these as a crime, we understand that intricate regulatory rules can make it look like you committed a crime when you did not.
+At Keller Criminal Defense Attorneys, we know that there are complexities in accounting and reporting systems that can result in mistakes.
+While the DHS may choose to pursue these as a crime, our lawyers understand that intricate regulatory rules can make it look like you committed a crime when you did not.

 Our team will participate in DHS interviews with you as long as you contact us in time.
 As soon as any documents are seized following a search warrant, you should get in touch with a Minnesota healthcare fraud attorney, if you haven’t already done so.
 Healthcare fraud investigations can go on for years.
 You do not need to wait for the outcome of an investigation to determine whether your business has followed the rules.